 Elder Law and Senior Legal Matters

-There’s a myriad of laws in the United States, designed to protect seniors as they decline, both mentally and physically.
-The broad topic is called elder law, and it covers a variety of issues, from health care to social security to guardianship to fraud, and much more.
-It also deals with wills and estate planning, and what happens to your assets after you’re gone.
+The United States has myriad laws in place to protect seniors as they decline, both mentally and physically.
+Commonly called elder law, it covers a variety of issues, from health care and Social Security to guardianship and fraud.
+Elder law also deals with wills and estate planning, and what happens to your assets after you’re gone.
 It can be a complicated topic, but it’s important to know about as you get older.
 Here are some of the most important issues to be aware of.

 In This Article: